-As of the report date, COVID-19 continues to persist and resurge as variants around the world.
-It has adversely impacted public health, workforces, businesses, financial markets, and slowing recoveries of the global economies.
-It is not possible to forecast the eventual magnitude and duration of the pandemic.
-These have casted uncertainties on the Company's ability to raise financing to continue its operations.
+As of the report date, COVID-19 continues to spread as variants around the world.
+The pandemic continues to affect global economic recovery and has resulted in commodity price fluctuations and financial market volatility.
+It remains undeterminable around the duration of the pandemic which has casted uncertainties on the Company's ability to raise financing to continue its operations.